chi-tech/chi-tech/README.md

 ## Installation instructions

-We have a set of easy instructions for users running Ubuntu 18.04+ (including WSL with Ubuntu 18.04 and newer LTS)
+We have a set of easy instructions for users running Ubuntu 18.04+ (including WSL with Ubuntu 18.04, as well as newer Ubuntu LTS)

 Easy scripts - [Easy Linux instructions](ChiDoc/Install_ubuntu_easy.md)